 Students who study abroad in their country of citizenship may not be required or eligible to purchase GeoBlue.
-In order to receive a citizen exemption from purchasing GeoBlue, the following criteria must be met:
+If you meet the following criteria, you may be eligible to receive a citizen exemption from purchasing GeoBlue:

 - The student is an international student (typically an F-1 or J-1 visa holder)

 - The student’s permanent residence is the same as the proposed country of study

 - The student is registered or enrolled in a health care plan in the proposed country of study